AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 We propose to avoid completely the need for run-time accessibility checks, which are:

-1. difficult to implement, leading to subtle bugs in the compiler; and
+- Difficult to implement, leading to subtle bugs in the compiler; and

-2. difficult to understand, leading users to refrain from using anonymous access types for fear of possible rule violations.
+- Difficult to understand, leading users to refrain from using anonymous access types for fear of possible rule violations.

 We propose to distinguish three different uses of anonymous access types.